GoogleChrome/web.dev/src/site/content/en/blog/largest-contentful-paint/index.md

   const lastEntry = entries[entries.length - 1];

   // Update `lcp` to the latest value, using `renderTime` if it's available,
   // otherwise using `loadTime`.
-(Note: `renderTime` may not available if the
+(Note: `renderTime` may not be available if
-  // element is an image and it's loaded cross-origin without the
+  // the element is an image and it's loaded cross-origin without the
   // `Timing-Allow-Origin` header.)
   lcp = entry.renderTime || entry.loadTime;
 });

 // Observe entries of type `largest-contentful-paint`, including buffered
-// entries, i.e. entries that occurred prior to calling `observe()`. po.observe({type: 'largest-contentful-paint', buffered: true});
+// entries, i.e. entries that occurred before calling `observe()`. po.observe({type: 'largest-contentful-paint', buffered: true});

 // Send the latest LCP value to your analytics server once the user